-Now in its fourth year, the evening, which takes place annually in July, recognizes seven incredible changemakers that are using the power of sports to uplift communities.
+Now in its seventh year, the evening, which takes place annually in July, recognizes incredible changemakers that are using the power of sports to uplift communities.
 An independent selection committee selects the Sports Humanitarian Award winners - athletes, teams, leagues and corporations who are taking on some of today's most pressing needs.
 An ESPN committee selects the ENSPIRE Award winners - those in the sports sector taking risk and using innovation to help the disadvantaged.

 Muhammad Ali Sports Humanitarian Award (click to view link)

 Laurent Duvernay-Tardif, Kansas City Chiefs

 Sports Humanitarian Team of the Year Award (click to view link)

 Corporate Community Impact Award (click to view link)